agrosner/Painter/README.md

   //"slideOffset" is a number from 0...1 and "myObjects" is a varg param that operates on multiple objects new AlphaSlider(startFullAlpha).onSlide(slideOffset, myObjects);

+  //this will set the color of the actionbar and begin sliding.
+  // this required for an actionbar as there is no easy way to acquire the ActionBar drawable background new ActionBarAlphaSlider(startFullAlpha, actionBar, startColor);

 ```